cjysmb/Social_App/README.md

 git clone https://github.com/cjysmb/Social_App.git

 #To Run this project
-~Create a virtual environment for your project. e.g mkvirtualenv sampleEnv -p `which python3` ~Install django and social-app in your virtualenv e.g pip install django social-auth-app-django
-~After that, migrate the project by makemigrations. e.g ./manage.py makemigrations, ./manage.py migrate ~After that, run the project e.g ./manage.py runserver localhost:8000/login
+1.Create a virtual environment for your project. e.g mkvirtualenv sampleEnv -p `which python3` 2.Install django and social-app in your virtualenv e.g pip install django social-auth-app-django 3.After that, migrate the project by makemigrations. e.g ./manage.py makemigrations, ./manage.py migrate 4.After that, run the project e.g ./manage.py runserver localhost:8000/login